spruceid/wallet-sdk-swift/README.md

-# Swift Wallet SDK
+# Swift Mobile SDK

 ## Maturity Disclaimer

-In its current version, Wallet SDK has not yet undergone a formal security audit to desired levels of confidence for suitable use in production systems.
+In its current version, Mobile SDK has not yet undergone a formal security audit to desired levels of confidence for suitable use in production systems.
 This implementation is currently suitable for exploratory work and experimentation only.
 We welcome feedback on the usability, architecture, and security of this